KHEngineering/RoboRio/vision/cameratest.md

 Here is an example of how the measurements are taken within the code.

-{% highlight cpp %}
+{% highlight java %}
 #include <ctime>

 clock_gettime(CLOCK_REALTIME, &start);

-   //some process to measure
+   //some process to measurve

 clock_gettime(CLOCK_REALTIME, &end);